 So, if you’ve come from the legacy world of Automation, or even the lovely old-fashioned world of enterprise content management and still call the heart of your Automation platform FileNet, then how do you navigate through all the hype, complexity and options?

 The hype, the complexity and the options.
 Can you get some quick wins?

 Drop us a line and we’ll happily arrange a more detailed walkthrough of the IBM Automation monolith.
 We’ll even break it down into what could work best for you and also show you how to align your Automation strategy with your cloud strategy.

 Moreover, if you want to try out some of the new offerings in the IBM stable, we can arrange a loan environment and work with you to look at some quick wins to drive your understanding forward.
-To arrange either a demo, a workshop or access to a loan environment contact me.
+To arrange either a demo, an Automation Roadmap workshop or access to a loan environment contact me.